 Responsible for maintaining records of overload assignments and payments, as well as following policies to insure payment requests are processed under the appropriate guidelines.

 Responsible for maintaining responsible for maintaining finalized copies of approved HRS paperwork per the Human Resources: Personnel Systems Records Retention Schedule.

 Primary Contact-Human Resources

-University of Wisconsin System Administrative Policy 230, Salary & Fringe Benefit Calculations for Unclassified Staff
+UW System Administrative Policy 230, Salary & Fringe Benefit Calculations

 Wisconsin Statute § 16.417